mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 while speaking to 60-some relatives at a family reunion.
 Sometimes I do things the hard way.
 Everyone is supportive,
-but no one noticed their pronouns, and it feels like nothing will ever change.
+but no one notices their pronouns, and it feels like nothing will ever change.

 Grandma asks if I'm planning to transition medically,